How does pressure vary with depth in a fluid of constant density? | with the equation of the fluid pressure

 Variation of pressure with depth in a fluid of constant density

-Since the density is constant, the weight can be calculated using the density:
+Since the density is constant, the weight of the fluid can be calculated using the density:

 mass = density x volume